OAI/OpenAPI-Specification/registries/_format/decimal.md

 ---
 owner: baywet
 issue: 889
-description: A fixed or floating point decimal number as defined by ISO/IEC 9075-2 2016 12 15
+description: A fixed point decimal number
 base_type: string
 layout: default
+remarks: Potential loss of precision when used with type number.
+Not specific enough about the size of the integral and fraction parts without the use of extensions.
 ---

 # <a href="..">{{ page.collection }}</a>